avan3/obsidian/Resume notes/Angular Interview Questions.md

 - **Templates in Angular**
 	- They are HTML that contains Angular-specific elements and attributes
 	- Provide a dynamic view to the user
+- **What are Template-driven forms and reactive forms**
+	- Template-driven forms
+		- Rely heavily on Angular's template (HTML) to handle the form's structure and validation
+		- Most logic is written directly in the template
+		- Easier to set up
+		- Leverages two-way data binding and ngModel
+	- Reactive forms:
+		- Form controls are defined and managed in the components TypeScript code using Angular's `FormGroup`, `FormControl`, and `FormBuilder` classes
+		- Provide greater flexibility and control over form creation, validation, and data handling
+		- More structured and programmatic
 - **Modules in Angular**
 	- Classes that create logical boundaries in the application
 	- Separates the functionality of the application